thomas-c-reid/TensorflowDeepLearning/README.md

 4. Using Sonar Dataset to predict whether object is rock or metal.
 But using dropout layers to combat overfitting
 5. Autoencoders - using an autoencoder on mnist dataset to compress and upscale images
 6. Convolutional autoencoder - running convolutional neural network to predict images from mnist dataset
 7. denoising autoencoder - convolutional neural network trained to reduce noise on mnist dataset
+8. Simple Linear Regression - using Tensorflow library to preform linear regression on dataset

 TF Notes: